-- 82.1.1.1 Prior to the scheduled hearing the Docket Clerk shall send the parties an email with the specification of charges, the answer, and applicable prehearing orders. - 82.1.1.2 By noon on the last business day prior to the scheduled hearing, the parties and the members of the hearing panel shall provide the Docket Clerk a phone number and email address at which the party or board member can be reached during the remote hearing.
+- 81.1.1 Prior to Hearing - 81.1.1.1 Prior to the scheduled hearing the Docket Clerk shall send the parties an email with the specification of charges, the answer, and applicable prehearing orders. - 81.1.1.2 By noon on the last business day prior to the scheduled hearing, the parties and the members of the hearing panel shall provide the Docket Clerk a phone number and email address at which the party or board member can be reached during the remote hearing.

-- 82.1.2.1 A party is responsible for connecting to the remote hearing via the web-based audio and visual system or telephone number provided in the hearing notice.
+- 81.1.2.1 A party is responsible for connecting to the remote hearing via the web-based audio and visual system or telephone number provided in the hearing notice.
 Parties shall participate in the scheduled hearing using audio communication, either web-based or telephone, at a minimum.
-A hearing officer may order a party to participate using video upon request of a party and showing of a reasonable basis for the request. - 82.1.2.2 At the beginning of a scheduled hearing, the hearing officer shall confirm the presence of both parties and their representatives, when applicable. - 82.1.2.3 Parties shall be present at the time provided in the hearing notice via the web-based audio and visual communication link or by telephone.
+A hearing officer may order a party to participate using video upon request of a party and showing of a reasonable basis for the request. - 81.1.2.2 At the beginning of a scheduled hearing, the hearing officer shall confirm the presence of both parties and their representatives, when applicable. - 81.1.2.3 Parties shall be present at the time provided in the hearing notice via the web-based audio and visual communication link or by telephone.
 If there is more than one hearing scheduled, the order of hearings will be decided by the hearing officer.
 The first hearing shall begin at the time stated on the hearing notice.
 Subsequent hearings will occur after the conclusion of the previous hearing.

-82.1.3 Hearing Conduct.
+81.1.3 Hearing Conduct.